MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines if dynamic registration of the domain controller (DC) locator DNS resource records is enabled.
 These DNS records are dynamically registered by the Net Logon service and are used by the Locator algorithm to locate the DC.

 If you enable this policy setting, DCs to which this setting is applied dynamically register DC Locator DNS resource records through dynamic DNS update-enabled network connections.